-The extent of a company's economic nexus with a country is generally not relevant in the determination of a company's place of effective management.
+The extent of a company's economic nexus with a country is generally irrelevant in the determination of its place of effective management.
 However, this factor may be considered circumstantial and given some weight in cases where other factors are inconclusive.